cansik/ableton-push-2-processing/README.md

 This library helps to connect processing and the Ableton Push 2 device.

 ### Milestones
-1. Implement frame sharing with Push device
+1. Implement frame sharing with Push device [done ✅]
-0. Implement MIDI handling with Push device
+0. Implement MIDI handling with Push device [open ☁️]
-0. Implement sysex messages for special controls
+0. Implement sysex messages for special controls [open ☁️]

 ### Libraries
 The library is based on the [Wayang](https://github.com/brunchboy/wayang) project.